arcus/education_modules/sql_basics/sql_basics.md

 <div class = "important">

 Don't worry -- the data here, although it **looks** like human subject or patient data, is completely fabricated.
+We used sample data from the open source project [Synthea](https://synthetichealth.github.io/synthea).

 </div>